rayzerbrain/ItemUtils/README.md

         y: 0.25
         z: 1
 ```
+Note how a modifier definition is mapped to the item "None".
+This ironically represents ALL items, so use this to affect attributes of all items simultaneously.
 ### Modifier information
-ALL attributes have examples within the default config that comes with the plugin
+Most attributes have examples within the default config that comes with the plugin

-NOTE: The deserializer is very picky, for the config to work right you MUST have ALL properties for that item defined, even if you are not changing them.
-The exception to this is if you are only modifying ONE property, as in the example above with the flat_item definition

-OTHER NOTE: Many properties require specific pre-defined values, like the names of types of ammo and roles.
+NOTE: Many properties require specific pre-defined values, like the names of types of ammo(AmmoType) and roles(RoleType).
 To find the exact definition of these values, go to #resources in the exiled discord

 |Modifiable Attribute|Valid Items|Description|Data type|Default value|